 QuickBooks Online is a useful accounting software for lawyers on its own.
-But its advantages multiply when you pair it with Clio’s legal practice management software.
-The two tools take care of everything from tracking revenue and expenses to billing clients—especially when you use them together.
+But its advantages multiply when you pair it with legal practice management software.
+These two tools take care of everything from tracking revenue and expenses to billing clients—especially when you use them together.

 In addition to improving efficiency, QuickBooks also makes it easier for lawyers to stay organized.
 A more organized lawyer means more peace of mind regarding cash flow, client information, and invoice automation.